Two U.S., one British personnel killed in Iraq rocket attack: officials

 The Kataib Hezbollah militia was blamed for an attack on a base last year which killed an American contractor, which led to retaliatory U.S. strikes against it in Iraq and Syria.

-Syrian state media reported on Wednesday that unidentified jets hit targets southeast of a Syrian town along the border with Iraq.
+Earlier this year, 11 Iranian ballistic missiles struck the al-Asad air base in Iraq after the United States killed a top Iranian general.
+The Iranian attack led to more 100 American service members being diagnosed with mild traumatic brain injuries.

-Reporting by Idrees Ali and Phil Stewart; Editing by Richard Chang and Sonya Hepinstall
+Reporting by Idrees Ali and Phil Stewart; Editing by Sandra Maler and Richard Chang